saveweb/dokuwiki-dumper/README.md

   --content             Dump content
   --media               Dump media
   --html                Dump HTML
+  --pdf                 Dump PDF [default: false] (Only available on some wikis with the PDF export plugin) (Only dumps the latest PDF revision)
-  --skip-to SKIP_TO     !DEV!
+  --current-only        Dump latest revision, no history [default: false] (only for HTML at the moment) --skip-to SKIP_TO     !DEV!
 Skip to title number [default: 0] --path PATH           Specify dump directory [default: <site>-<date>] --no-resume           Do not resume a previous dump [default: resume]